shinsenter/php/README.md

 ## Autorun Scripts

-Shell scripts copied into the `/startup/` directory of the container will automatically run when the container starts, in alphabetical order by filename.
+Shell scripts placed in the `/startup/` directory will automatically run when the container starts, in alphabetical order by filename.

-This mechanism can be used to initialize projects before the main program on the container runs.
-The autorun feature saves time by executing initialization scripts without manual intervention.
+This feature can initialize projects before the main program runs, saving time by executing initialization scripts automatically.

-> 💡 Note: Autorun scripts will run after the automatic installation script has finished.

-#### Usage
+#### Usage Example

-For example, a script called `00-migration` could be copied into `/startup/` via a Dockerfile.
+Copy a script called `00-migration` into `/startup/` via a Dockerfile:

-> Note: The script file must have executable permissions to run.
+> Note: Ensure the script has executable permissions.

 ```Dockerfile
 FROM shinsenter/php:8.3-cli